CrowdStrike/CRT/Readme.md

 https://admin.microsoft.com/AdminPortal/Home#/partners

 ### Prerequisites:
-CRT has only been tested and confirmed working on systems running Windows OS.
+Windows Host: CRT has only been tested and confirmed working on systems running Windows OS.

 The following PowerShell modules are required and will be installed automatically:
 - ExchangeOnlineManagement